Gerry1135/PartAngleDisplay/Output/PartAngleDisplay/README.md

 Version 0.3.2.2 for KSP 1.2 fixes the loss of the toolbar button with Contract Configurator.

+Version 0.3.2.3 for KSP 1.2.x optimises the GUI code to reduce garbage creation.

 Change Log
 ==========
+	25/11/2016 23:58 GMT   Optimised GUI code to reduce garbage creation Updated to version 0.3.2.3

 	25/10/2016 17:14 GMT   Updated to latest version of ToolbarWrapper.cs
 						   Updated to version 0.3.2.2